A-Z SEO Glossary

-Frames – Frames is a web page design where multiple pages or documents appears on a single screen.
-Currently, such web pages are not trusted much so are lower in the rankings.
+Frames – Frames is a web page design where multiple pages or documents appear on a single screen.
+Currently, such web pages are not trusted much, so, are lower in the rankings.

 Fresh Content – Fresh content is the original content and is not a curated content.
 Such content is not published anywhere and helps generate more traffic to the website.
-Websites with fresh content have a higher chance to rank in the search results as users do not have other sites to visit when they want the information about the keywords is mentioned only in your content.
+Websites with fresh content have a higher chance of ranking in the search results as users do not have other sites to visit when they want the information about the keywords mentioned only in your content.

 Gateway Page – Gateway pages are the pages to generate more traffic.
 It redirects the user to the different parts of the website where ads are shown to make more money through high traffic, while some may genuinely redirect you to a relevant internet site.